4GeeksAcademy/python-lists-loops-programming-exercises/exercises/14-Loop-dictionary/README.md

 # `14` Loop A Dictionary

+The dictionaries allow us to identify each element by a key `key`, as opposed to lists where there are simply values and indexes.
+To define a dictionary, the list of values is enclosed in curly braces.
+Key and value pairs are separated by commas, and key and value are separated by colons: `{key: value, otherKey: otherValue, ...}`.

-You can think of a dictionary like a list with non-numerical positions:
+### You can think of a dictionary like a list with non-numerical positions:

 ```python
 list = ["a","b","c"]
 dictionary = { "one": "a", "two": "b", "three": "c"}
 ```

-#### How to retrieve dictonary values (very similar to lists):
+### How to retrieve dictonary values (very similar to lists):

 ```python
 person = { "name": "Juan", "lastname": "Contreras" }
 print(person["name"]) # Output: "Juan"
 ```

-#### How to add new value to dictionary:
+### How to add new value to dictionary:

 ```python
 person["age"] = 22